datacarpentry/image-processing/episodes/03-skimage-images.md

 ~~~
 {: .python}

+First, we import the `io` module of skimage (`skimage.io`) so
+we can read and write images.
+Then, we use the `skimage.io.imread()` function to read
+a JPEG image entitled **chair.jpg**.
+Skimage reads the image, converts it from
+JPEG into a NumPy array, and returns the array; we save the array in a variable
+named `image`.

 > ## Import Statements in Python
 >
 > In Python, the `import` statement is used to load additional functionality